 I feel that the amount of time involved in the coiling process and the attentive handling of the clay, imparts a transferred intensity and presence into the finished piece.

-A pattern made with paper resist is applied and then the work is smoke fired.
-After this, the paper is peeled off to reveal the coloured surface underneath and then a wax polish is applied.
+A resist pattern is applied and then the work is smoke fired.
+After this, the surface is cleaned to reveal the coloured surface underneath and then a wax polish is applied.
 The smoking creates an aged and metallic effect.
 Through this process, my aim is to get a finish that has a depth to it and to achieve an integration of surface and form.